-ProjectManager is a cloud-based software that helps construction project managers plan, monitor and tracks their work.
+ProjectManager is software that helps construction project managers plan, monitor and tracks their work.
 Our collaborative platform connects teams and keeps everyone on the same page.
 Live data helps you make more insightful decisions.
 Join the construction project managers who are delivering successful projects by taking our free trial today.